Extending Partial Representations of Circle Graphs: Structure of Representations of Maximal Splits

 To this end we take $\calR_A$ and replace $C_{v_A}$ by the representation of $B \cup \short(B)$ in $\calR_B$.
 More precisely, let the circular ordering of the endpoints of chords defined by $\calR_A$ be $v_A \tau_A v_A \hat\tau_A$ and let the circular ordering defined by $\calR_B$ be $v_B \tau_B v_B \hat\tau_B$.
 The constructed $\calR$ has the corresponding circular ordering $\tau_A\tau_B\hat\tau_A\hat\tau_B$.
 It is easy to see that $\calR$ is a correct circle representation of $G$.

-\heading{Structure of All Representations.} The above algorithm constructs a very specific representation $\calR$ of $G$, and a representation like the one in Fig.~\ref{fig:split_representations} on the right cannot be constructed by the algorithm.
-In what follows we describe the structure of all the representations of a circle graph $G$, based on different circular orderings of the classes of $\sim$.
+\heading{Structure of All Representations.} The above algorithm constructs a very specific representation $\calR$ of $G$, and a representation like the one in Fig.~\ref{fig:split_representations} on the right cannot be constructed in this way using the split between $A$ and $B$.
+In what follows we describe the structure of all the representations of a circle graph $G$ based on the different circular orderings of the equivalence classes of $\sim$.
+While the described structure of all the representations depends on the maximal split that we chose, the relation $\sim$ defined with respect to this maximal split can be used to generate all the representations of $G$.

 We choose an arbitrary circular ordering $\Phi_1,\dots,\Phi_\ell$ of the classes of $\sim$.
 Let $G_i$ be a graph constructed from $G$ by contracting the vertices $V(G) \setminus \bigl(\Phi_i \cup \short(\Phi_i)\bigr)$ into one vertex $v_i$; i.e., $G_i$ is defined similarly to $G_A$ and $G_B$ above.
 Let $\calR_1,\dots,\calR_\ell$ be arbitrary representations of $G_1,\dots,G_\ell$.
 We join these representations as follows.
 Let $v_i \tau_i v_i \hat\tau_i$ be the circular ordering of $\calR_i$.
 We construct $\calR$ as the circular ordering